12. Access Control

 a string

-The name of the claim from the received JWT token which will be used as the agent name.
+The name of the JWT claim from which the agent name will be extracted.
 The default value of this parameter is sub.

 client-id